Calathea Pattern Fading — Why the Markings Lose Contrast

 Insufficient light

 Calathea leaf patterns — the striping, spotting, and banding that makes each variety distinctive — are produced by differential chlorophyll density in different zones of the leaf.
 In low light, the plant uniformly increases chlorophyll production to capture more light energy, and this process fills in the lighter areas of the pattern with more green pigment.
 The result is a gradual fading where the contrast between light and dark areas diminishes.
-New leaves produced in low light often show significantly less pattern than the original plant had when purchased under greenhouse conditions.
+New leaves produced in low light often show significantly less pattern than the original plant had when purchased under greenhouse conditions, where growers typically run far more light than a living room window provides.

 Direct sunlight bleaching

 Although this sounds contradictory, too much direct light also damages the pattern — but through a different mechanism.
 Direct sunlight bleaches the dark-pigmented areas of the leaf, washing them out.
-This creates a different pattern from low-light fading: instead of dark areas greening up, the affected areas become yellowish-white where they received direct rays.
+This creates a different pattern from low-light fading: instead of dark areas greening up, the affected areas become yellowish-white where they received direct rays, and the damage often follows the exact shape of the light beam that crossed the leaf that afternoon rather than spreading evenly.

 How to Fix It